Neutron electric dipole moment (nEDM)

 So far, searches for the neutron EDM are yet to produce a nonzero measurement, however it has been said that measurement of the neutron electric dipole moment has historically ruled out more theories of physics than any other experiment.

-Our current main activity is the design and construction of the active magnetic shielding system.
-This is a critical component in our quest to produce one of the most magnetically stable environments on earth.
-The requirement to achieve such a stable field in the challenging environment of a busy experimental hall under severe spatial constraints while also facilitating the operation of our experiment presents substantial physics and technical challenges.
+The n2EDM experiment requires a stable magnetic field environment while being located within the challenging environment of a busy experimental hall under severe spatial constraints.
+These requirements presented substantial physics and technical challenges.
 We have developed a novel technique to design a magnetic field coil producing an extremely homogeneous field placing by placing wires on an arbitrary grid.
 This will allow the compensation of huge external field changes up to 50 µT to the level of 1 µT.
-This part of the apparatus will be produced in the first half of 2020, and will be commissioned and optimised before the start of neutron datataking in 2021.
+The active magnetic shield system has been successfully commissioned and operated starting in 2022. external page DOI:10.1140/epjc/s10052-023-12225-z

 In 2017, we published the first limits on the couplings of hypothetical ultralight axionlike dark matter to the gluon, which would manifest as a temporal oscillation of the neutron EDM.
 We continue to pioneer new investigations into a wide variety of novel analyses to constrain a variety of new physics, exploiting the data produced by the previous experiment as one of the most sensitive and precise measurements to date.